ranjithashok003/ranjithashok003/README.md

 I am a Computer Science student passionate about cybersecurity.
 I am a Red Team enthusiast specializing in network and web application security.
 Open to new learning opportunities.

-* ✉️  You can contact me at [ranjithashok003@gmail.com](mailto:ranjithashok003@gmail.com)
+* 🤙  You can contact me at [ranjithashok003@gmail.com](mailto:ranjithashok003@gmail.com)
-* 🧠  I'm learning about APIs and its related vulnerabilities
+* 🧠  I'm currently learning about APIs and its related vulnerabilities

 ### Skills